clamytoe/randPic/README.md

 <a name="saving"></a>
 ## Saving Images

 If you happen upon an awesome image that you want to keep, simply run the `./keepWall.sh` script to save it.
-The image will be named `wallpaper_TIMESTAMP.jpg` in the `~/Pictures/wallpapers` directory.
+The image will be named `wallpaper_TIMESTAMP.jpg` or `wallpaper_TIMESTAMP.png` in the `~/Pictures/wallpapers` directory.

 NOTE
 ====